 PlantBox makes caring for your vertical garden easy—go weeks between watering and know exactly when and how much to top up—and helps plants to thrive, whether in a sunless, plant-stripping north-facing garden or the desert-like conditions of a south-facing garden.

 A RHS Chelsea Sustainable Garden Product of the Year 2021 Finalist, PlantBox is made from 100% recycled materials and is designed to best fit your home.
-PlantBox is ideal for balconies, roof gardens, courtyards, conservatories and is even suitable indoors. £1 from every PlantBox goes to the PlantBox Trust, a charity which provides access to nature where it is needed, so you are transforming more than your own space.
+PlantBox is ideal for balconies, roof gardens, courtyards, conservatories and is even suitable indoors.
+1% of PlantBox sales is pledged to 1% For The Planet, a global organisation that supports non-profits who are tackling our most pressing environmental issues, so you are transforming more than your own space.
 Find out more.

 The (very long) wait is almost over!
 For the first time ever the RHS Chelsea Flower Show will this year be held in September.
 PlantBox will be exhibiting at the Show and you can find our friendly, green-fingered team at stand 293.
 Watch live demonstrations of how PlantBox works, learn how the 100% recycled stackable vertical garden rethinks and revolutionises plant care, and discover the numerous benefits plants have on us, our local wildlife and the environment.